wolcn/eks-terraform-demo/README.md

 This code and documentation is something of a work in progress, so will likely get updated from time to time

 ### Prerequisites for client
-(a Thinkpad with Ubuntu 24.04.2 LTS was the client used for development)
+A Thinkpad with Ubuntu 24.04.2 LTS was the client used for development

   - AWS account with awscli environment configured
   - Terraform installed and configured